WhatTheDickens/tsag-workshop/docs/index.md

 - How to search for comments by commenter.
 - How to embed content in a comment.
 - How to use the group forum.
-- How to request a new group for a class or other purpose.
+- How to request a new group for a class you're teaching or for some other purpose.
 - How to find and contribute to open access scholarship and teaching resources on the site.
 - Where to find help using the site.